elixir-lang/ex_doc/README.md

 ## Using ExDoc via command line

-You can ExDoc via the command line as follow:
+You can ExDoc via the command line as follows:

 1. First clone and compile it: